 The author in [6] present a brief survey on how to address some problems in WSNs such as efficient deployment, node localization, clustering, and data aggregation using PSO, and also discuss its suitability in WSNs application and how those challenges are addressed by PSO.
 These surveys are focused on assisting researchers in locating available strategies to encourage feature research.
 The work by [7] present techniques for CH selection and packet retransmission using PSO and choice of CH according to the parameters such as the lowest average distance from the member node, residual energy, and the headcount on the possible head nodes.
 But the researcher should find a solution to reduce the complexity and increase the convergence rate of the proposed algorithm.
 A Multi-objective Particle Swarm Optimization (MOPSO) Multi-objective Data Aggregation 395 technique was presented by [13].
 The major goal is to maximize the number of clusters in a WSNs in order to provide an energy-efficient solution.
-It is founded on the estimated node degree and node residual energy, distance to the base station, and intra-cluster distance from the cluster head, [1] describe a method for clustering the sensor network based on particle swarm optimization utilizing optimal fitness function.
+It is founded on the estimated node degree and node residual energy.
+It produces one set of solutions at a time.
+In order to increase network lifetime based on factors such as residual energy, distance to the base station, and intra-cluster distance from the cluster head, [1] describe a method for clustering the sensor network based on particle swarm optimization utilizing optimal fitness function.
 The simulation results show that the recommended technique outperforms protocols like LEACH, CHEF, and PSO-MV in terms of network lifetime and energy consumption.